Psalms For Life

 hard stone into a gushing spring.

-Only when the earth is commanded to tremble are we told what overwhelmed nature in the Exodus.
-But since these were Israel’s best-known stories, the psalmist’s audience knew the secret all along, the psalm’s dramatic irony making her jibes all the more lively and fun.
+Instead of saying what terrified the waters and made the mountains quake, the psalmist taunts the natural formations, leaving them mute before her taunts.* She also brings us on stage as we join her taunting and relish the resultant silence.
+Only when the earth is commanded to tremble do we see what overwhelmed it in the Exodus.
+But since these were Israel’s best-known stories, the psalmist’s audience knew the secret all along, the dramatic irony making her jibes livelier and more fun.

 Prayer: